-Last week (18-24 May 2020) was Mental Health Awareness Week – the team spent some time collating their thoughts and ideas on what’s been helping them to stay positive and release tension during this time.
+During the national lockdowns, the team spent time collating their thoughts and ideas on what’s been helping them to stay positive and release tension during this time.
 We loved sharing these amongst ourselves, so wanted to share them with our supporters too.

 We understand all too well what a difficult time this is for many, not least of which has been reflected in the high level of requests we have been receiving due to COVID-19.
-Many who were previously coping, financially or otherwise, are finding the consequences of this pandemic and the added pressures it brings to be an extremely difficult and worrying time.
-We hope these suggestions give some relief for you during lockdown and beyond, like they have for us.
+Many people who were previously coping, financially or otherwise, are finding the consequences of this pandemic and the added pressures it brings to be an extremely difficult and worrying time.
+We hope these suggestions give some relief, like they have for us.

 We know walking around our beautiful local area and discovering new haunts has become one of the most popular past times for many since lockdown began.
 As Sonya so rightly says: “While walking I like to really take time to take in all the smells, sounds and sights, and absorb being in nature.
 I love that we live in a place where you can go from being in an urban environment to feeling like you’re in the middle of nowhere in just a few steps.”